West Mackay

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 34 trips per day across all routes, equating to approximately 12 weekly trips per stop.
+Across all routes, service frequency averages 34 trips per day, equating to roughly 12 weekly trips per stop.

 Frequently Asked Questions - Transport